 TEACHING METHODOLOGY Lecturing with discussion and students' active participation.
-Durin class, share of powerpoint presentation USE OF INFORMATION AND COMMUNICATION TECHNOLOGIES Self-evaluation e-exercises (Quizes) Communication via e-mail, course moodle and RSS feeds.
-Activity Semester Workload (25 h Semester Workload / CU) TEACHING PLAN Lectures Writing lab reports and projects 26 14 Self study Total 60 100 STUDENT EVALUATION The final grade of the course is sha students in the theoretical part.
-The evaluation of the course in terformed by a written final exam as work in the form of a project.
-1. The written final examination or Multiple choice questions - Solving problems of application of Comparative evaluation of theory 2.
-The group work is optional, is gis semester and is completed at the presentation of the results by the classroom. rms of the theoretical part, is well as by participation in group of the theoretical part includes: of the acquired knowledge. elements. ven at the beginning of the end of the lectures with the
+Dur class, share of powerpoint presentation USE OF INFORMATION AND COMMUNICATION TECHNOLOGIES Self-evaluation e-exercises (Quizes) Communication via e-mail, course moodle and RSS feeds.
+Activity Semester Workload (25 h Semester Workload / CU) TEACHING PLAN Lectures Writing lab reports and projects 26 14 Self study Total 60 100 STUDENT EVALUATION The final grade of the course is shi students in the theoretical part.
+The evaluation of the course in teleformed by a written final exam as work in the form of a project.
+1. The written final examination of the choice questions.
+Solving problems of application of Comparative evaluation of theory.
+The group work is optional, is given sentenced at the presentation of the results by the classroom. rms of the theoretical part, is well as by participation in group of the theoretical part includes: of the acquired knowledge. elements.
+Even at the beginning of the end of the lectures with the